Parrots’ intelligence, memory, and vocal skills rank them above many other clever animals.

 However, that doesn’t mean they understand what they say.
 Most researchers agree that if dogs and cats could mimic humans, we would see them as clever as parrots.

 Certain evolutionary pressures caused parrots’ brains to develop like humans.

 However, the roads taken to get there diverged at some point.
 On the surface, parrots’ brains are similar to human brains.
-If you look closer, you’ll find that many things set us apart.
+You’ll find that many things set us apart when you look closer.